puppetlabs-toy-chest/puppet-module-tool/README.markdown

 -------

-This software is distributed under the GNU General Public License version 2.
+This software is distributed under the GNU General Public License version 2 or any later version.
 See the LICENSE file for details.

 Copyright
 ---------